 How Long Do Acne Scars Take to Go Away?

 Acne marks (discoloration) usually fade away within 3-6 months.
 There are many ways to speed up the process.
 However, scars remain and can be removed medically or by using home remedies.

 People with a darker complexion may experience PIH (marks that appear brown).
-People with a lighter complexion usually develop post-inflammatory erythema (purple/red marks).(12)
+People with a lighter complexion usually develop post-inflammatory erythema (purple/red marks).(11)

 These fade away with time.
 However, there are faster ways of getting rid of acne marks.

 Always follow a skincare regimen and maintain skin hygiene to avoid future outbreaks.

 - Least helpful